rakxmithub/rakxmithub/README.md

 ---

-"09" — PORTFOLIO
+09 — PORTFOLIO

-The website is more than a résumé.
+More Than a Résumé

-It's an interactive representation of how I think about AI systems.
+The portfolio is an interactive representation of how I approach AI engineering, software development and intelligent systems.

 Design Direction